kalekdev/uni/fundamentals/physics.typ

 TODO: Rotating frame of reference

+=== Galilean Transformation
+The coordinates of two inertial frames of reference can be transformed between one another using the following equations:
+$
+  x' &= x - v t\
+  y' &= y\
+  z' &= z\
+  t' &= t\
+$
+This approximation is accurate when considering systems with velocities significantly slower than the speed of light (non-relativistic).

+Transformations between reference frames can also be represented as a matrix allowing easier vector calculations.

 == Special Relativity
 _Spacetime_ - A 4-dimensional representation of the universe as 3D space + time.
 Classical mechanics treats time as a uniform quantity throughout the universe with a constant rate of passage.
+However relativistic effects mean that time passes at different rates in different frames of reference, hence a 4th dimension is introduced.

 TODO: Minkowski space

-TODO: Michelson-Morsley experiment and the aether
+TODO: Michelson-Morsley experiment, Lorentzian electrodynamics and the aether

-TODO: FitzGerald Lorentz

-Special relativity is a theory published in 1905 (On the Electrodynamics of Moving Bodies) by Albert Einstein, modelling motion through spacetime when gravitational and quantum effects are negligible.
+After the failed Michelson-Morsley experiment, a new theory was needed to explain the speed of light.
+Special relativity is a theory published in 1905 (On the Electrodynamics of Moving Bodies) by Albert Einstein, accurately modelling motion through spacetime when gravitational and quantum effects are negligible.

-In special relativity, time becomes relative to the velocity of particles
+In special relativity, time and distances become relative to the velocity of particles.

 _Postulate_ - Something assumed as true in a theory.